 - Do not rub, massage, shake, or otherwise apply any physical force to frostbitten tissues, as it can cause more damage to the affected area.

-DO NOT let chickens walk on frostbitten feet or toes, as walking will increase the damage.
-Excessive movement of frostbitten tissue can make it worse.
-Restrict movement through the use of a sling-type restraint, splinting, or wrapping.
+- Do not let chickens walk on frostbitten feet or toes, as walking will increase the damage.
+Restrict movement through the use of a sling-type restraint.